How Long to Keep Invoices in the UK: HMRC Rules Explained

 Start for free — no card neededHere's a simple digital setup that works:

 Create a folder for each tax year (e.g., "2025-26").
-Inside that, create subfolders for: Invoices Sent, Invoices Received, Bank Statements, Receipts, and Mileage.
+Inside that, make subfolders for: Invoices Sent, Invoices Received, Bank Statements, Receipts, and Mileage.

 Photograph receipts on the day you get them.
 Paper receipts fade, get wet in your van, and end up in the washing machine.
-Take a photo with your phone and drop it in the Receipts folder.
-Do this at the end of each day and it takes about two minutes.
+Snap a photo with your phone and drop it in the Receipts folder.
+Do this daily, it takes about two minutes.

 Back everything up.
 Use a cloud service like Google Drive, Dropbox, or iCloud.
 If your phone gets nicked or your laptop dies, you haven't lost six years of records.
 HMRC won't accept "my dog ate my invoices" as an excuse.